plone/training/configuring_customizing.rst

         width: 1024px;
     }

+.. only:: presentation

+    * Save and check the results

+.. only:: manual

     Click 'save' and check results in the a different browser-tab.
 How did that happen?

     The UI leaves a lot to be desired.
 In a professional context this is no-go (no version-control, no syntac-highlighting etc. pp.).
 But everybody uses portal_skins it to make quick fixes to sites that are already online.

     Let's add some more css to make our site a little responsive:

+.. only:: presentation

+    * Add some more css

 .. code-block:: css